isyneha/Hack-o-uplift-Project/README.md

 HTML: HTML is used to create and save web document.<br>

-CSS : (Cascading Style Sheets) Create attractive Layout..<br>
+CSS : (Cascading Style Sheets) Create attractive Layout.<br>

 BOOTSTAP:Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains CSS- and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.

-#FUTURE ASPECTS:
+# Future Aspects:
 This project will serve not only as a source of information but also motivate and encourage our younger generation to develop their interests in sports and bring laurel to their country.

 # Drawbacks:
-Its only Drawback is that the website needs to be updated time to time.
+Its only Drawback is that the website needs to be updated time to time with more information.

-#Contributors :
+# Contributors :
         TEAM HORIZONS

-1. Sneha Agarwal<br>
+1.Sneha Agarwal<br>
 2.Trisha <br>
-3. Snehal Rani
+3.Snehal Rani